svealinnea/Weather-Tracker/README.md

 6. You will then want to run the comman npm install followed but npm run build followed by npm run start
 6. It will then open the project in the browser!
 I recommend using Chrome.

+You will need to also create an API Key in order for this application to work.
+We used the API key found on https://openweathermap.org/ after we created an account.
+Once you create an account you can access your API key under API Keys.
+After you get your API key you can either paste the API key directly in to the code in main.js OR you will want to create a .env file.

+How to create a .env file
+1. In terminal within the cloned repository enter touch .env (this will create the .env file within the project)
+2. You will then want to open the .env folder within the code editor.
+3. You will add .env to your gitignore folder
+4. In the .env file you will add "process.env.API_KEY" and API_KEY="Your API key"
+5. Then run npm install dotenv-webpack --save-dev
+6. And add the plugin for dotenv webpack

 ## Known Bugs